 What Can I Serve Mushroom Orzo With?

-The options to serve this dish with are endless.
+The options to serve this dish are endless.
 You can serve it in any season and adapt it.
 It can be a main dish or a side dish; let me share some inspiration with you:

 Vegetarian main dish: add more vegetables such as asparagus, peas, broccoli cut into bite-size pieces, or cubed butternut squash.
 For this option and to keep it vegetarian, you will use vegetable broth.